Gibraltar Point National Nature Reserve

 Gibraltar Point impresses by its sheer scale and diversity of wildlife but to appreciate it fully you need to see it in different seasons.

-In spring, when the first of the migrants stop off to refuel or establish territories.
+In spring, the first of the migrants stop off to refuel or establish territories.
 In summer, little terns may be seen fishing in the shallows and skylarks are in full song above the purple haze of the saltmarshes.
 In autumn, huge whirling flocks of waders can be seen on the high tides.
-And in winter, there brent geese, shorelark and snow bunting as well as flocks of redwing and fieldfare.
+And in winter, brent geese, shorelark and snow bunting can be seen as well as flocks of redwing and fieldfare.